tsdye/dataset/README.md

 # dataset
 Datasets for the R package ArchaeoPhases

+These files were moved out of the data/ folder.

-The files here have been updated so the 'magic number' is compatible with loading from a connection with a recent version of R.
+The files have been updated so the 'magic number' is compatible with loading from a connection with a recent version of R.

 An example of the update process: